mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 ## Existing Repository

-When using a pre-populated Alfresco Repository, use the `Alfresco Elasticsearch Connector` applications in the following sequence:
+When using a pre-populated Alfresco Repository, use Alfresco Elasticsearch Connector applications in the following order:

-* Ensure the ACS Stack with SOLR (configured as the search subsystem) is running
+1. Ensure the Content Services Stack with SOLR, which is configured as the search subsystem, is running.
-* Start the Elasticsearch server
+2. Start the Elasticsearch server.
-* Configure the Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server
+3. Configure Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server.
-* Run the reindexing app replacing the connection details as appropriate:
+4. Run the reindexing app from the command line and replace the connection details as appropriate:

 ```java
 $ java -jar alfresco-elasticsearch-reindexing-3.0.0-app.jar \